Running SSIS Integration Toolkit on the Cloud

 Development, Deployment and Scheduling

 Development will be exactly the same as you develop for on-premises SSIS installations.
 You would want to use the latest SSDT installation that you can download from Microsoft website.
 At the time of deployment, instead of targeting an on-premises SQL installation, you would target the server that hosts your SSISDB database on cloud using an Azure SQL login.
-The entire deployment process is identical to what you do with an on-premises installation except that you would target the server on the cloud using an SQL login as we just mentioned (integrated authentication is not an option in this case).
+The entire deployment process is identical to what you would do with an on-premises installation except that you would target the server on the cloud using an SQL login as we just mentioned (integrated authentication is not an option in this case).

 For scheduling, there are three options, as described below with respective links provided: